-Schedule of Classes
+Schedule of Classes A SWOCC Schedule of Classes is

 A SWOCC Schedule of Classes is published prior to the beginning of each term.
 It lists the classes to be offered, and the location, tuition and fees for each class.

 Additional short-term classes for each term are advertised individually as they are scheduled.